quoctuan0405/jbook-clone-fe/README.md

         ...
 ```

-This plugin try to read content from user's file then use another compiler called [babel-preset-solid](https://www.npmjs.com/package/babel-preset-solid) to compile it.
+This plugin try to read content from user's file using fs module then use another compiler called [babel-preset-solid](https://www.npmjs.com/package/babel-preset-solid) to compile it.

 **But we can't access the file system (fs, path,... module) from the browser.
 That's why we see such cryptic errors.**